zhaoweicai/mscnn/README.md

 ### Disclaimer

-1. This implementation is developed on an old version of Caffe.
-Some new layers of current Caffe may not be supported in this implementation.
-But some layers (e.g. "batch_norm", "scale", "bias") are merged into this repository, such that ResNet is supported.

-2. The CPU version is not fully tested.
+1. The CPU version is not fully tested.
 The GPU version is strongly recommended.

-3. Since some changes have been made after ECCV submission, you may not have exactly the same results in the paper by training your own models.
+2. Since some changes have been made after ECCV submission, you may not have exactly the same results in the paper by training your own models.
 But you should have equivelant performance.

-4. Since the numbers of training samples vary vastly for different classes, the model robustness varies too (car>ped>cyc).
+3. Since the numbers of training samples vary vastly for different classes, the model robustness varies too (car>ped>cyc).

-5. Although the final results we submitted were from model `mscnn-8s-768-trainval`, our later experiments have shown that `mscnn-7s-576-2x-trainval` can achieve even better performance for car.
-With this model, detection can run 4fps.
+4. Although the final results we submitted were from model `mscnn-8s-768-trainval`, our later experiments have shown that `mscnn-7s-576-2x-trainval` can achieve even better performance for car, and 2x faster speed.
 For ped/cyc however, the performance decreases due to the much less training instances.

-6. If the training does not converge or the performance is very bad, try some other random seeds.
+5. If the training does not converge or the performance is very bad, try some other random seeds.
 You should obtain fair performance after a few tries.
 Due to the randomness, you cann't fully reproduce the same models, but the performance should be close.

 If you encounter any issue when using our code or model, please let me know.